narencachy/aks-quickstart/README.md

 ![screenshot](images/aks-node-frontend.png)

-### Setting up Azure Applicaiton Gateway
+### Setting up Azure Application Gateway

-These steps will setup an Azure Application Gateway with HTTPS support that points to a new app-gw service.
+These steps will setup an Azure Application Gateway with WAF support that points to a new app-gw service.
+Application Gateway provides https termination services as well as WAF protection to the k8s service.
 The app-gw service uses an internal load balancer so the IP is only accessible from within the VNET.
-The template sets up automatic redirection of http to https on the Azure Application Gateway.
+This is a more secure way of exposing public endpoints.
+The template sets up automatic redirection of http to https on the Azure Application Gateway so all requests that reach the endpoint are over https.
 This section is optional and takes about 30 minutes.

 ```
 # create the app